Originate/exosphere/website/tutorial/part_2/part_2a/02_app_config.md

 description: An example Exosphere application
 version: 0.0.1

+development:
+  dependencies:
+    - name: exocom
+      version: 0.26.1

 services:
 ```

 </a>

 It defines the name, a description, and a version of the application.
-It also defines a section for listing all the services of the application.
+It also defines a section for listing all the services of the application and
-It is empty right now, since our application doesn't contain any services yet.
+any development dependencies (by default this only includes `exocom`).
+Since we just created the application, the services section will be empty.
 We will add some in just a minute.

 First, the takeaway: